People may be unaware of the fact that the Plague, that devasted Europe centuries ago, is still with us.

 Of course, we have come a long way in the recognition and treatment of the disease.
 There has not been a major outbreak since the 17th century, at least ones that resulted in mass deaths.
 But it did affect the population of several European cities into the early 1800s.

-Three pandemics of the disease are well described in articles about by John Frith:
+Three pandemics of the disease are well described in articles about The History of Plague by John Frith:

 · First (Justinian) – “The first great pandemic of bubonic plague where people were recorded as suffering from the characteristic buboes and septicaemia was the Justinian Plague of 541 CE, named after Justinian I, the Roman emperor of the Byzantine Empire at the time.
 The epidemic originated in Ethiopia in Africa and spread to Pelusium in Egypt in 540.
 It then spread west to Alexandria and east to Gaza, Jerusalem and Antioch, then was carried on ships on the sea trading routes to both sides of the Mediterranean, arriving in Constantinople (now Istanbul) in the autumn of 541.”